sdttttt/gcr/README.md

 [![codecov](https://codecov.io/gh/sdttttt/gcr/branch/master/graph/badge.svg)](https://codecov.io/gh/sdttttt/gcr)

-Compact specification git commit tool, it has a variety of practical small functions.
+Compact specification git commit tool, written in Rust, it has a variety of practical small functions.

 Similar to `git-cz`, GRC will help you to provide a better git commit experience.